yogonwa/NobelLM/docs/nobellm_fly_migration.md

 | HTTPS and custom domain | ⬜️ | Production ready |
 | Performance monitoring | ⬜️ | Response times acceptable |

+- **Backend must be run from the NobelLM project root.** This ensures top-level packages like `rag` are importable.
+If you see `ModuleNotFoundError: No module named 'rag'`, check your working directory.

 ---

 ## 🚀 Future Enhancements (Post-Migration)